Skip to content

 Program Information

-We will not be accepting applications for the program in the cycle ending 1/15/2024 for matriculation in the fall.
+We will not be accepting applications for the program in the cycle ending 1/15/2025 for fall 2025 matriculation.

-Each of the five offered tracks provides a specialized focus on Management topics and associated issues.
-Following is a description of the focus of each of these tracks of study.
+Each of the offered tracks focuses on Management topics and associated issues.
+The following is a description of the focus of each of these studies.

 • Information Systems (IS)